CIEDE2000 implementation in Java

 | 15 |

-ΞE2000 (CIEDE2000) measures the perceived difference between two colors: 0 means the colors are identical, and higher values (up to around 185 in extreme cases) indicate a larger difference.
-For example, a ΞE2000 value around 5 means the colors are close, while a value around 15 means they are clearly different.
+ΞE2000 (CIEDE2000) measures the perceived difference between two colors: 0 means the colors are identical, and higher values (up to 185 and more) indicate a larger difference.
+For example, a ΔE2000 value around 5 means the colors are close, while a value around 15 means they are clearly different.
+When the ΔE2000 value exceeds 40, the colors being compared have virtually nothing in common, and we can no longer derive any precise information from them.

 Example of use in Java